 - Preheat the oven to 329°F/ 165°C and prepare an 8-inch/ 20 cm-diameter round cake pan lined with parchment paper on the bottom only.

-- Place the butter and sugar in the bowl of your stand mixer fitted with a whisk attachment and blend on medium-high speed for 3 minutes until creamy and smooth.
+- Place the butter and sugar in a large mixing bowl of your stand mixer fitted with a whisk attachment and blend on medium-high speed for 3 minutes until creamy and smooth.

 - Add the vanilla extract and egg whites one at a time, leaving the mixer running at medium speed.
 Once incorporated, increase the speed and process for 5 minutes until the mixture is thick.